Dual Enrollment at Midlands Technical College

-High school students can get a jump on a college degree or a career while meeting high school graduation requirements.
-Public, private, and home-school students can enroll for the program and take courses tuition-free.
+High school students get a jump on a college degree or a career while meeting high school graduation requirements.
+Public, private, and home-school students may enroll for the program and take courses tuition free.

 Why DE@MTC is right for you.

 Each year, hundreds of dedicated high school students take college courses tuition free through MTC’s Dual Enrollment program.
-If you (as a student) or your child (as a parent) is ready to:
+If you (as a student) or your child (as a parent) are ready to:

 - Accelerate academic achievement by getting an early collegiate start

 - SAVE thousands of dollars while getting up to two years worth of college credits

 - Be treated like an adult in class and take pride in the challenge to go above average expectations

 Don't just take our word for it.

 Hear what students and their parents have to say about DE@MTC.

 And fill out the form to learn more!